- What is an internship?

 - Schedule an appointment and meet with the BIS Director to get your internship plan approved.

-- Contact the BIS Department secretary to determine which section of BIS 3850 to enroll in.
+- Contact the BIS Department Advisor to determine which section of BIS 3850 to enroll in.
 Remember, you will need a course ID for this step.

 - What should I do during the course of the internship?